tokenika/tokenika.github.io/WarsawBlock.md

   * <u>Complete operating system</u>

-    EOS introduces the first blockchain operating system.
+    EOS introduces the notion of blockchain operating system.
 What this means is that there are features and services embedded right in the blockchain and every application built on EOS has access to them.
 Those include: account permissions, account recovery, scheduling, authentication, inter-app communication, biometric 2nd factor validation.

     What's more, EOS provides every application with its own private database.
 The system has built-in storage solution based on IPFS, which is free to use, provided you're a token holder.